by Texas Homesteader ~

 Now all that’s left to do is to pop the baking sheet into my preheated oven and bake for 12-15 minutes.
 The crackers pulled away from each other as they baked so it was super easy to let them cool a couple of minutes and then use a spatula to put them on a cooling rack.

-My crackers had the texture of graham crackers, not really quite as crispy a texture I was after.
-My guess is that I need to roll the dough a little thinner so I’ll be sure to do that next time.
-But the taste?
+These crackers didn’t have a crispy saltine cracker texture, it was more like the crispness of graham crackers.
+My guess is if you roll the dough a little thinner they will be crispier.
+But the taste of my rosemary crackers?
 Oh yeah!
 They were absolutely delicious!
-They were a great cracker to enjoy with our fancy schmancy cheese.
+And they were a great cracker to enjoy with our fancy schmancy cheese.

 Rosemary Crackers with Garlic & Olive Oil